rwieruch/blog_robinwieruch_content/tips-to-learn-react-redux.md

 {{% chapter_header "Animations in React" "animations" %}}

-The {{% a_blank "first time when I saw animations in React" "http://chenglou.github.io/react-motion/demos/demo8-draggable-list/" %}} I was hooked. {{% a_blank "React Motion" "https://github.com/chenglou/react-motion" %}} gives you a toolkit to implement animations in React.
+The {{% a_blank "first time when I saw a React animation" "http://chenglou.github.io/react-motion/demos/demo8-draggable-list/" %}} I was hooked. {{% a_blank "React Motion" "https://github.com/chenglou/react-motion" %}} gives you a toolkit to implement animations in React.
 I found the learning curve pretty steep.
 It can get frustrating in the beginning when you experiment with React Motion, but it pays off once you see your first smooth drag and drop animation.

 Moreover for most of us only a small part of professional coding time is spend with animations.
 That's why I experienced something like a recurring learning curve, since the concept and functionality won't stick for long in your head when not using them.